April 2011 ~ The Virgin Islands

 Well, that's why we had it checked out before the Bahamas passage.
 Living without it for 700 miles would really hurt.
 We upped anchor about 1:00pm and motored around to the harbor in the big city, Charlotte Amalie, and set the hook right next to Remi De.
 The girls were dancing around with joy to have a friend again.

-While Anna and Sara played over on Remi De, Emma and I went for some provisions at the local Pueblo market.
+While Nana and Nika played over on Remi De, Nina and I went for some provisions at the local Pueblo market.
 Rough neighborhood.
 Was glad to get in and out as quickly as possible.
 It's kind of funny because we landed the dinghy at Yacht Haven Grande.
 However, when passing through the decorative fencing, we were suddenly transported to the real St. Thomas complete with confrontational, toothless street vendors, jacked up Corollas and dirty streets.

 Guess we're supposed to stay inbound.
 Must be how it feels to live in an upscale New York City apartment, but walk to work each day in the real world.